 When thinking about one’s compensation, it’s common for people to think only about their take-home salary.
 Unfortunately, in many cases, this means employees could be missing out a significant part of their actual compensation, overlooking benefits, insurances, pensions and other add-ons.

 Our 2018 benefits study revealed that a staggering 80% of employees underestimated their total compensation.
 One of the ways is to make sure employees understand their full investment.
-Through Benify’s benefit administration system, this can be done providing employees with a clear visualisation in the form of what’s called a Total Reward Statement.
+Through Benify’s market-leading benefits and total rewards platform, this can be done providing employees with a clear visualization in the form of what’s called a Total Reward Statement.

 Knowing one’s total reward can lead to greater feelings of appreciation and that one is valued by their employer, both which can contribute to one’s happiness.